 - Lock cords into position whenever horizontal blinds or shades are lowered, including when they come to rest at a windowsill.

-- Make sure drapery tasseled pull cords are secured with a cord cleat and continuous-loop cords are permanently anchored to the floor or wall.
-CRemember that cord cleats do not fully protect children.
+- Make sure tasseled pull cords on draperies are secured with a cord cleat and continuous-loop cords are permanently anchored to the floor or wall.
+Remember that cord cleats do not fully protect children.
 Cords above the cleats can still pose a danger.

 - Order a free window cord retrofit kit at the Window Covering Safety Council’s website.